wp-plugins/bxslider-integration/readme.txt

 == Changelog ==

+= 1.5.2 (2014/04/10) =

+* The sliders get assigned to a JS variable so they can be re-used somewhere else (for instance to reload the slider)

 = 1.5.1 (2014/01/17) =

 * Added an option to avoid adding the bxSlider javascript when the theme (or another plugin) already includes it